Close Menu

 Why choose calendar intervals?

 One of the main advantages of calendar-based rebalancing is its simplicity and discipline.
 By committing to regular review dates, investors avoid the emotional pitfalls of trying to time the market or reacting impulsively to short-term volatility.
-This method ensures consistent portfolio maintenance without requiring constant monitoring.

-According to an article from Saxo, calendar-based rebalancing helps maintain discipline while reducing the frequency of trades, which can lower transaction costs and tax implications.
+According to an article from Saxo, calendar-based rebalancing helps maintain discipline while reducing trade frequency, which can lower transaction costs and tax implications.
 Furthermore, this approach can be particularly beneficial for investors who lack the time or expertise to engage in more complex rebalancing strategies.
-By adhering to a predetermined schedule, they can ensure their portfolios remain aligned with their long-term investment goals, eliminating the stress of day-to-day market fluctuations.

 Common intervals for rebalancing